 Many might think it is simple and easy to place a news story for a client.
 As simple, perhaps, as asking a neighbor for a cup of sugar.
-On the other end of the spectrum, society may classify PR as being a publicist and essentially generating buzz for celebrities, or covering up a major scandal.
+On the other end of the spectrum, society may classify PR as being a publicist and essentially generating buzz for celebrities with public relations campaigns, or covering up a major scandal.

-Despite this opinion, PR is not about explaining why your client promoted a certain fraudulent luxury music festival, nor is it about providing a public response on exactly why Brad Pitt and Jennifer Aniston got divorced – to this day, not even the top PR professionals have an answer to that one.
+Despite this opinion, PR is not about explaining why your client promoted a certain fraudulent luxury music festival, nor is it about providing a public response on exactly why Brad Pitt and Jennifer Aniston got divorced – to this day, not even the top PR professionals, including public relations specialists, have an answer to that one.

 In reality, PR is so much more than that and entails a much higher level of intelligence, diligence and skill than what is generally perceived – especially when working with tech companies, thought leaders, and handling corporate communication and crisis management.